Mikhus/canvas-gauges/pages/documentation/index.md

 subheadline: "Canvas Gauge Documentation Page"
 permalink: "/documentation/"
 teaser: "Here you may find different types of documentation depending on your needs:"
-starter:
-  title: "Getting Started"
-  url: "/documentation/getting-started/"
-  icon: "startup"
-  iconColor: "#a55"
-  text: 'Quick steps to start using canvas gauges in a web applications.'
 userGuide:
   title: "User Guide"
   url: "/documentation/user-guide/"